PauloMBorges/odin-admin-dashboard/README.md

 ## Overview

 The Admin Dashboard project is a simulation of a typical admin panel interface, showcasing various UI components such as side navigation, search bar, user cards, and data summaries.
-The main focus is to practice CSS Grid layouts along with complementary CSS techniques for a responsive design.
+The main focus is to practice CSS Grid layouts along with complementary CSS techniques for the design.

 ## Technologies